Table of Contents

 Luxembourg City has 17km of underground tunnels cut out of the solid rock – the Casemates.
 The tunnels were built 17th and 18th century as a part of city’s defence.

-They didn’t, but they had the calmest man I have ever met in my life working in the ticket office, who did advise us where is the nearest restaurant so we don’t die in Luxembourg, because nobody wants that, especially him lol
+They didn’t, but they had the calmest man I have ever met in my life working in the ticket office, who did advise us where is the nearest restaurant so we don’t die in Luxembourg, because nobody wants that, especially him lol17km of underground tunnels seems like someone took security issues very seriously! #donotmesswithluxembourgClick To Tweet

 9. The Dutch Flag

 Ok, ok, it is not a Dutch flag.
 Yes, it is red, white and blue but it is a different blue!
-The Dutch use a sky blue and Luxembourg use ultramarine blue instead.
+The Dutch use an ultramarine blue and Luxembourg use sky blue instead.

 So if you are a half of population of this world (read you are a man) and you don’t really distinguish different shades of one colour watch out and always check where you are lol